maovidal/buildroot_pi_swupdate/README.md

-⚠️ This is a work in progress ⚠️
+# ⚠️ This is a work in progress ⚠️

 **TODO:**

 - Test `tryboot` to automatically recover after bad updates (Currently the device just hangs until power is recycled).
 - The `autoboot` mechanism for the `Pi2` is using a set of files that are not expected.
+- Investigate possible corruptions of the filesystem, prevent them and provide a way to solve it.

-Pull requests are welcome!
+**Pull requests are welcome!**

 # Description